JayWadekar/gwIAS-HM/README.md

 * Required: numpy, scipy, matplotlib, scikit-learn, pandas, gsl, lal, lalsimulation, astropy, numba, multiprocess, [cogwheel](https://github.com/jroulet/cogwheel)

-* Optional but recommended: pytorch, [lightning](https://lightning.ai/docs/pytorch/stable/starter/installation.html), [nflows](https://pypi.org/project/nflows/), corner, jupyterlab (or package with collapsible notebook headings)
+* Optional but recommended: pytorch, [lightning](https://lightning.ai/docs/pytorch/stable/starter/installation.html), [nflows](https://pypi.org/project/nflows/), corner, jupyterlab

 If you are interested in more details about a particular module or want a particular functionality to be added, please feel free to email us.
-We'd be more than happy if you'd like to collaborate or contribute to the code and would be delighted to help if needed.
+We'd be more than happy if you'd like to collaborate or contribute to the code, and we'd be delighted to help if needed.

 ## TODO